-Railroad Crossing Accidents
+Railroad Crossing Accident Lawyers

-One empty passenger train—the lightest type of train car—weighs around 80,000 pounds.
-One diesel locomotive (the type that pulls freight across the country) can weigh as much as 200,000 pounds—some models weigh 400,000 pounds.
+One empty passenger train, the lightest type of train car, weighs around 80,000 pounds.
+One diesel locomotive, the type that pulls freight across the country, can weigh as much as 200,000 pounds.
+Some models weigh 400,000.
 At any speed, the sheer force of a locomotive can devastate even the most protected and well-built vehicle.
-It’s virtually impossible to walk away from a train collision without life-altering or fatal injuries.
+It is virtually impossible to walk away from a train collision without life-altering or fatal injuries.

-In other words, railroad crossing accidents are among the most dangerous accidents that can ever occur.
-NHTSA car accident statistics with Federal Railroad Administration statistics reveal that “a motorist is 20 times more likely to die in a crash involving a train than...with another motor vehicle.”
+In 2015, 967 people were injured—either as drivers, passengers, or pedestrians—in train accidents at railroad crossings.
+An additional 244 were killed.
+That means 1 in 5 victims of railroad crossing accidents suffer fatal injuries.
+NHTSA car accident statistics paired with the Federal Railroad Administration statistics reveal that “a motorist is 20 times more likely to die in a crash involving a train than...with another motor vehicle.”

 The Cause of Railroad Crossing Accidents